Tuesday, 7 January 2025

 I got up early having slept fitfully.
 So, at 3.00 a.m.
 I was on the computer, completing a PowerPoint to show to the Otmoor RSPB group and reading Roz Savage’s blog.
 More on her in a bit.
 At 8.30 a.m.
 I went to the nearby Royal Mail sorting office to see whether a new camera had arrived.
 My previous small digital camera, a Sony Sureshot, had been smashed by one of the Special Needs children in a class at the last school I was teach at full-time, Rigby Hall Special School in Bromsgrove, Worcestershire.
 Bless her, she could not help it.
 This student was almost blind, had almost no vocabulary and her needs were communicated to any staff present by violent outbursts and one of the four utterances that she had practised.
 When she needed the toilet, she would scream “can I go to the loo?” in a strong Scouse accent.
 At least this time her thrown object was my camera and was not the desk where she worked with her teaching assistant constantly present, that she had thrown previously.
 Neither was it the chair that flew past my face cutting my lip on the first occasion of her being in my form.
 We soon learnt that one way to prevent her from throwing her desk was to place over twenty household bricks in the desk drawers.
 The first time she tried to even lift the overladen desk, her reddening face was a picture I wish I had taken.
 Her language was undecipherable!

 Out in the back garden, I had to brush thick hoar frost from off my bike but once having done so and having oiled the parts that nature can reach, Mum and Dad waved me off and despite the weight, the bike ran smoothly and easily.
-So, there we were on the road to Otmoor RSPB reserve.
+So, there we were on the road, not to nowhere, on a road to paradise but on the road to Otmoor RSPB reserve.
 I say ‘we’ because I was not alone.
 I had a collection of cuddly toys with me precariously chained to the bike.
-At this point there was a large green frog to represent the RSPB’s rainforest at Harapan in Sumatra and the Wildfowl and Wetland Trust as I had bought it at their HQ, Slimbridge; a large cuddly Black-browed Albatross for their ongoing albatross campaign and a glove puppet teddy bear named Barnaby Bear.
-Barnaby Bear is more famous than I, not that I am jealous – much!
-He is the symbol of the Geography Association and teachers, children and parents delight in taking Barnaby Bear all over the World.
+At this point there was a large green frog, Sid, to represent the RSPB’s rainforest at Harapan in Sumatra and the Wildfowl and Wetland Trust as I had bought it at their HQ, Slimbridge.
+There was also a large cuddly Black-browed Albatross, Albert, for their ongoing albatross campaign and a glove puppet teddy bear named Barnaby Bear.
+Barnaby Bear is more famous than I, not that I am jealous . . . much!
+He is the symbol of the Geography Association and teachers; children and parents delight in taking Barnaby Bear all over the World.
 There are websites of his adventures both on the BBC’s and the Geography Association.
-There are many books large and small and at Primary schools one of the Geography curriculum topics is entitled ‘Where in the World is Barnaby Bear?’
-Well he was with me, freezing on top of my sleeping bag on the back of my bike.
+There are many Barnaby Bear books too, large and small and at Primary schools, one of the geography curriculum topics is called ‘Where in the World is Barnaby Bear?’
+Well Barnaby Bear was with me, freezing on top of my sleeping bag on the back of my bike.
 Poor Barnaby!
 At least he had fur.
-Imagine how a rainforest frog felt in this harsh winter freeze and 2010 was to have extreme cold weather and lots of snow at both ends.
+Imagine how a rainforest frog felt in this harsh winter freeze and 2010 was to have extreme wintry weather, with lots of snow and ice at both ends of it.

 After a few miles, my legs were fine, the initial stiffness having gone, and the cycling was exhilarating.
 The countryside, white with frost, had few birds and the roads were relatively free of traffic.